joshuaedo/see-whats-next/README.md

-# Netflix Clone
+# See What's Next

-This is a clone of the Netflix website built using React, Redux, TMDb API, React Router, React YouTube, Redux Toolkit, Axios, Lodash, Recoil, and Firebase.
+This is a movie trailer app inspired by Netflix's UI.
+It was built using React, Redux, TMDb API, React Router, React YouTube, Redux Toolkit, Axios, Lodash, Recoil, and Firebase.
 The project includes the following features:

 - User authentication with Firebase
 - Browse movies and TV shows